-Position/title: CPT commander/CND-T commander

-Role: Project management/support team/advisor

-Duties/responsibilities: Would serve as an expert in cyber defense, forensics, incident response, and liaison to the project support team.
-Would provide insight in the specific cyber defense and response roles, jobs, task, or skills needed in the state-level ISAO.
+Position/title: CPT commander/CND-T commander Role: Project management/support team/advisor incident response, and liaison to the project support team.
+Would provide insight into the specific cyber defense and response roles, jobs, tasks, or skills needed in the state-level ISAO.
 Would assist the project team in developing the specific business process, systems, and applications the ISAO would use.
 Would assist the project team in understanding how those systems and applications would integrate into the state's current process to the project leadership and project team.
-As additional qualifications, the individual(s) would need to be able to answer specific technical questions and have in-depth knowledge of technologies that could be used by the ISAO.
+As additional qualifications, would need to be able to answer specific technical questions and have in-depth knowledge of technologies that could be used by the ISAO.